Workforce Development Applied Research Fund (WDARF) Grant

 This project proposes to create an AI teaching assistant using a Chatbot, to assist tutors in providing individualized learning experiences and pathways for their adult learners.
 The Chatbot will have access to learning analytics information of learners to provide highly customizable content for learners with various needs.
 For example, for the academically slow progressing CET learners, the Chatbot identifies the domains that require more help and directs them to more relevant and specific resources.
 The instantaneous and efficient communication allows the learner to be proactive in asking questions, seeking clarifications and assistance on the fly, without the fear of being judged for the quantity or content of their inquiries.
 The Chatbot can also contain assessment or assignment information to help learners to prioritize their time.

-Dr Carol Soon, National University of Singapore
+Associate Professor Lau Ying, National University of Singapore